PaulMeehlSchool/website/workshops.md

 **Registration**

-You can register for courses with the coordinator at xxxxx.
+You can register for courses at (mailto:coordinator@email.com).

 Please note that each workshop has limited capacity, and members of Paul Meehl School have priority enrollment in the workshops.